 While a leather shoe’s quality is paramount to its longevity, the sustainability of its resources and production is equally important.

 For our collection of dress shoes, we source from an ISO-certified sustainable tannery that offers fair wages for its employees.
-By reducing our carbon footprint to zero and using plastic-free packaging, we’re ensuring the stability and longevity of not only our leather shoes but the leather shoe industry as a whole.
+We reduce our carbon footprint with 100% carbon neutral shipping, plastic free packaging and minimally processed natural leather; ensuring the stability and longevity of not only our leather shoes but the leather shoe industry as a whole.

 Now that we’ve covered the importance of material quality and operational sustainability, it’s time to explore how to care for leather dress shoes.